uiuc-focal-lab/syncode/README.md

 - `dev_mode` (bool, optional): Development mode where we do not fail silently with parser errors.
 Defaults to False.

-- `log_time` (bool, optional): If True time taken by various components is logged in a separate log file.
-Defaults to False.
+- `log_level` 0 for no logs, 1 for minimal logs, 2 for all logs including time.
+Defaults to 2.

 The generation results are stored in a JSON file in the "results" directory.
 To evaluate the result of generation, use the following command: